Crossings of the Galveston, Harrisburg & San Antonio Railway with the International & Great Northern and the Gulf, Colorado & Santa Fe railroads

 left, HB&T's 1974 track chart for Tower 139 (interlockers 139-A and 139-B)

 shows the location of the equipment bungalows that replaced the original tower.

 (track chart courtesy Neil Mackay)

 Tower 139 Vicinity, Early 1960s

-Above: This image is an excerpt from an undated photo in the Texas Dept. of Transportation archives.
+Above Left: This image is an excerpt from an undated photo in the Texas Dept. of Transportation archives.
 The photo is probably from late 1960 or early 1961 based on the freeway construction in progress.
 The Tower 139 "bungalow" (as referenced on HB&T track charts) appears to be visible near the crossing.
-Below: A similar photo taken at the same time but facing northeast shows the Tower 139 "bungalow" structure more clearly.
+Above Right: A similar photo taken at the same time but facing northeast shows the Tower 139 "bungalow" structure more clearly.

-crossing located on the north bank immediately east of the HB&T bascule bridge.
+crossing located on the north bank immediately east of the bridge.
 This

 image is from the same TxDOT archive photo facing